quantumlib/qsim/docs/install_qsimcirq.md

 conda install -c conda-forge qsimcirq
 ```

-This will install the `qsimcirq` package from the conda-forge channe
+This will install the `qsimcirq` package from the conda-forge channel.

 ## Help!
 There's no compatible wheel for my machine!